 Normal mode:

-In this mode the UI continuously shows the balance available to the user and the power of the load connected to the meter.
+In this mode the UI continuously shows the balance (units up to 2 decimals.
+If a customer has purchased just 1 unit, then if he has consumed 0.15 units, then it should show the balance 0.85 units) available to the user and the power of the load connected (in watt) to the meter.
 It toggles b/w these two information each second.

 Info mode: